kagiko/vaultwarden-wiki/Running-without-WAL-enabled.md

 ### 0. Make backup

-These changes are generally safe and can be done without loosing the data, however [backing up your data](https://github.com/dani-garcia/bitwarden_rs/wiki/Backing-up-your-vault) prior to any changes is strongly advised.
+These changes are generally safe and can be done without data loss, however [backing up your data](https://github.com/dani-garcia/bitwarden_rs/wiki/Backing-up-your-vault) prior to any changes is strongly advised.

 ### 1. Disable WAL on old DB